hyperledger/fabric/docs/source/certs_management.md

 #### TLS CA Root Certificate

-**Description**: Certificate used when making admin requests to the TLS CA.
+**Description**: Public certificate that permits verification of all certificates issued by the TLS CA.

 **Location**: Stored on disk in the TLS CA directory (ca-cert.pem), and copied into the channel configuration to verify identifies for the organization.